Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 - The next step is to combine the text and image model which will result in an increase of accuracy by 20%.
 The first stage is to define the Pytorch Dataset class which creates an instance of both the image and text datasets with the output for a given index being in the form: ((image, embedded text sequence), category classification).

 - The class also ensures that each description and image is associated with the correct product category in the tabular dataset.
+When indexed, the Dataset returns a tuple of (image, embedded text sequence) as the features, and the category classification as the target.
 We do not need to create an encoder or decoder since we already have the decoder saved as image_decoder.pkl for the merged dataframe and the encodings do not change as we use df.category.cat.codes which give the same result every time.
 After we created the dataset class, we can then use it on a dataloader to train and evaluate our combined model.
 Shown below are code snippets from the imagetext_loader.py file which outlines how the class reads in a given image and product description with an assigned product category from the merged dataframe saved as the product_images.csv file, transforms the image and creates word embeddings using Bert, and outputs the required tuple:

 ```python
 self.merged_data = pd.read_csv(root_dir) # read in the product_images.csv file